Sultanmalik1289/SULTAN/README.md

 * cd SULTAN

-* python2 SULTAN.py
+* python2 Sultan.py

-# # THANKS FOR USING MY COMMANDS.
+# # Thanks for using my commands.